PhoenixPan/Notes/JavaScript.md

 ## Variables
 1. Undeclared variables: implicit globals
-2. let: limits to block.
-It is not available using "var", which only limits to functions. for (x in person)
-3. const: cannot be reassigned but can be changed (e.g. array)
+2. const: cannot be reassigned but can be changed (e.g. array)
+3. null is explicit empty. var person = null The value of person is null but typeof person is object, which is considered a bug
+4. You can re-declare a variable.
+If you don't assign a new value, it will keep the old one:
+    ```
+    var carName = "Volvo";
+    var carName;  // still "Vovlo"
+    ```
+5. Lifetime: Local variables are deleted when the code block is completed; Global variables are deleted when you close the page
+6. The global scope is the window object, all global variables belong to it: window.myVar

 [Pointer example](http://www.cnblogs.com/vajoy/p/3703859.html)
 ```